 ,

-7 Phone Privacy Settings You Should Turn Off Right Now (iPhone & Android)
+7 Dangerous Phone Privacy Settings You Should Turn Off (iPhone & Android 2026)

 Phishbowl Admin Avatar

-7 Phone Privacy Settings You Should Turn Off Right Now (iPhone & Android)
+7 Dangerous Phone Privacy Settings You Should Turn Off (iPhone & Android 2026)

 The truth is that smartphones are not secretly recording every conversation.
 However, your phone does collect more data than most people realize.